SamarthGuptha/screenpets/README.md

 _Trigger_: Visit a social media website.
 _Behavior_: He puts on a clownemoji and relentlessly follows your mouse cursor, mocking you with phrases like "Synergy" or "Viral."

+# _HOW TO REPRODUCE_

+Create a Folder: Create a new folder on your computer.
+Save Files: Save the files into the folder
+Load into chrome:- Open chrome and go to chrome://extensions.
+                    Toggle Developer Mode
+                    Click load unpacked
+                    select this folder.